 Does interpersonal conflict make you cringe?
 Don't worry; you're not alone.
-Many of us would rather get the black plague than have to confront someone about a conflict.
+Many of us would rather get a root canal than have to confront someone about a conflict.
 But avoiding conflict never helped anyone.
 This course will make it easier for you to manage conflict and by the end of this course, you may even welcome the chance to work through a tough conflict.

 In this course, you will: